SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 ### Device

-#### Write Operation Lost if Consecutive Writes to Specific Address Spaces
+#### Write Operation Lost if Consecutive Writes to Specific Address Spaces I
 An ST/STD/STS instruction to address > = 64 followed by an ST/STD instruction to address < 64 or SLPCTRL.CTRLA will cause loss of the last write.

 **Work Around:**